ben2d2/ipd-acme-groceries/README.md

 Download or clone this repo to your preferred workspace directory

 `git clone git@github.com:ben2d2/ipd-acme-groceries.git`

+## Running the App
+- From your terminal cd into the app directory

+#### Using setuptools implementation
+- Run `pip install .` to access the app from your terminal with the simple command `acme`
+- Type `acme --help` to see the list of available commands

+or

+#### Using python command
+- Run `python acme.py --help` to see the list of available commands

 ## Running Tests
 `python -m unittest discover tests`